-- 7.54 There is a legal requirement under the Habitats Regulations to provide compensatory provision that delivers the same function as that which would be significantly affected through development before that development commences.
+There is a legal requirement under the Habitats Regulations to provide compensatory provision that delivers the same function as that which would be significantly affected through development before that development commences.
 Government policy also applies this requirement to Ramsar sites.
 Policy ENV2 part b makes clear the level of protection afforded to such sites and what is required of applicants when considering development that may affect these sites and their qualifying features.
 Fylde Council is the competent Authority for under taking Habitats Regulations Assessment for development proposals in its area.
-Fylde Council will co-operate with other competent authorities whose decisions / recommendations will also be required e.g. Natural England, the Environment Agency and the Marine Management Organisation.
-It is the planning applicant's responsibility to provide the competent authority with information to assist in undertaking Habitats Regulations Assessment for proposals, see paragraph 7.8. - 7.56 Examples of compensatory provision, for International and European Sites include: - ➤ Entering into a management agreement with a landowner to provide a suitable feeding resource for passage and overwintering birds (e.g. pink footed geese, whooper swans) in perpetuity, to make sure that a feeding resource is retained for that proportion of the qualifying features (passage and over wintering birds) of the internationally important nature sites (SPA and/or Ramsar site) which would be affected.
-This could prevent an adverse effect on the integrity of the SPA and / or Ramsar site and help to maintain a coherent network; - Entering into a management agreement to remove shooting rights over land in perpetuity, in order to prevent disturbance and / or displacement of feeding or roosting passage and overwintering (which are the 'qualifying features' of the Ribble and Alt Estuaries SPA and / or Ramsar site) and so prevent an adverse effect on the integrity of the International and European nature sites. - 7.57 Established habitat usually acquires biodiversity value over a very long period of time, as its ecology diversifies and changes.
+Fylde Council will co-operate with other competent authorities whose decisions /recommendations will also be required e.g. Natural England, the Environment Agency and the Marine Management Organisation.
+It is the planning applicant's responsibility to provide the competent authority with information to assist in undertaking Habitats Regulations Assessment for proposals.

+- 7.57 Examples of compensatory provision, for International and European Sites is most likely to consist of habitat creation outside the site boundary which will be incorporated into the designated site boundary in the future to ensure the coherence of the Natura 2000 network. - 7.58 Established habitat usually acquires biodiversity value over a very long period of time, as its ecology diversifies and changes.
 Artificially recreated habitat will therefore usually be greatly inferior to established habitat.
-For example, newly planted woodland is of lesser value than existing ancient woodland.
 There are only very limited circumstances where this loss is justified.
 It should not be considered unless a planning decision has been made to permit a development in the face of harm to biodiversity, once other planning issues have been taken into account.
-Compensation for lost habitat will not make an unacceptable development acceptable. - 7.58 Fylde Council will review avoidance, mitigation and compensatory provision measures put forward by the planning applicant/developer and will consider whether the proposals are necessary, proportionate, reasonable and compliant with legislation and policy, and deliverable to enable development. - 7.59 The applicant is responsible for making sure that suitable arrangements are in place for funding, access, operation, maintenance and management of this compensatory provision, and for monitoring and review.
+Compensation for lost habitat will not make an unacceptable development acceptable. - 7.59 Fylde Council will review avoidance, mitigation and compensatory provision measures put forward by the planning applicant/developer and will consider whether the proposals are necessary, proportionate, reasonable and compliant with legislation and policy, and deliverable to enable development. - 7.60 The applicant is responsible for making sure that suitable arrangements are in place for funding, access, operation, maintenance and management of this compensatory provision, and for monitoring and review.
 These arrangements must be for the lifetime of the associated development and to the satisfaction of Fylde Council.
-The applicant/developer is also responsible for provision of on- going contact details. - 7.60 Where development proposals would affect natural assets in other neighbouring authorities, or the marine environment, Fylde Council will work together with those authorities and the

-Marine Management Organisation under the Duty to Co-operate to ensure the protection, retention and management of those natural assets.
+The applicant/developer is also responsible for provision of on- going contact details. - 7.61 Where development proposals would affect natural assets in other neighbouring authorities, or the marine environment, Fylde Council will work together with those authorities and the Marine Management Organisation (MMO) under the Duty to Co-operate to ensure the protection, retention and management of those natural assets.
 This also applies to considering locations and types of mitigation and compensatory provision.
+With respect to the Marine Environment developments taking place below the mean high water mark need to have a marine license from the MMO.
+There is a desire that all Local Planning Authorities sign up to the coastal concordat by 2021.